-Narrative Writing is one of the most common and important types of writing we teach our students.
-In this post, I’m sharing 5 tips for How to Teach Narrative Writing and providing details about the Narrative Writing Mini-Unit resources I have created for Kindergarten, 1st and 2nd grade students.
+In this post, I share 5 tips for How to Teach Narrative Writing and provide details about the Narrative Writing Units I have created for Kindergarten, 1st and 2nd grade students.
+Be sure to download 3 FREE narrative writing graphic organizers!

 The Common Core writing domain focuses on three big types of writing: informative, opinion and narrative writing.
 Each genre serves a unique purpose and follows a specific structure which we must explicitly teach our students.